 Azure, a sun in splendour, irradiated of sixteen ears of wheat Or.

-This is the coat of arms of María de los Ángeles Carrillo Padilla.
-This coat of arms has been designed by her and her father-in-law Juan Lanzagorta Vallín, and outlined by me with an oval shape.
+Coat of arms of María de los Ángeles Carrillo Padilla designed by her and her her father-in-law Juan Lanzagorta Vallín, and emblazoned by me with a rounded outer edge, terminating in a semicircular arch.

 Blazon keywords: Azure, Or, One, Sixteen, Sun in splendour, Irradiated, Ear of wheat and Wheat.